Thank you for getting in touch!

 01. What is a Blockchain in IoT?

-Blockchain in IoT refers to the process of connecting physical devices on a Blockchain network, enabling these devices to connect and exchange data through a distributed ledger technology powered by multiple computers instead of a central server.
+IoT blockchain technology refers to the process of connecting physical devices on a Blockchain network, providing a decentralized and secure framework for the Internet of Things.
+This technology enables these devices to connect and exchange data through a distributed ledger technology powered by multiple computers instead of a central server.
+Each block in the blockchain contains a reference to the previous block, creating an unbreakable, chronological chain that prevents tampering and ensures data integrity.
+It tackles significant challenges such as cybersecurity, scalability, and trust by using cryptography and a distributed ledger to ensure data integrity and verifiability across IoT networks, enhancing resistance to tampering and cyber-attacks.
 This technology presents several benefits including the security of the vast amounts of private data generated by IoT devices, decentralization, and improved automation.

 02. Which is best, IoT or Blockchain?